janegilring/janegilring.github.io/_posts/2017-10-28-unattended-ms-graph-api-authentication.markdown

 ![alt](/images/2017-10-28_microsoft_graph_17.png)

-If all goes well, we should see no errors logged an an Output similar to this:
+If all goes well, we should see no errors logged and an Output similar to this:

 ![alt](/images/2017-10-28_microsoft_graph_18.png)